Maintain a healthy weight

 You can work towards achieving and maintaining a healthy weight by:

 - Being active.
 Studies have shown that regular exercise reduces the risk of breast cancer.
-You don’t need to sweat it out at the gym to get the benefits.
 Moderate exercise, like a brisk walk, can be enough to reduce your cancer risk.
 Cancer Australia suggests aiming for at least 30 minutes of moderate-intensity exercise a day and reducing your sedentary habits, such as watching television.

 - Eating well.
-A healthy diet of at least five serves of vegetables and two serves of fruit a day may help to reduce your risk of cancer.
+Although the link between diet and breast cancer is not clear, a healthy diet of at least five serves of vegetables and two serves of fruit a day may help to reduce your overall risk of cancer.
 Cancer Australia says that reducing fast foods and avoiding sugary drinks will help prevent weight gain and obesity.

 Reduce your alcohol intake

-Try to limit your alcohol intake (beer, wine and spirits) to no more than two standard drinks a day.
+Regularly drinking alcohol increases your risk of breast cancer.
+The more you drink the greater the risk.
+Australian guidelines recommend you limit your alcohol intake (beer, wine and spirits) to no more than two standard drinks a day, in order to reduce overall alcohol-related harm.
+However, for breast cancer risk, studies have suggested that even 1 standard drink per day increases risk.
 A standard drink contains 10 grams of pure alcohol.

 It is important to note that drink serving sizes are often more than one standard drink.
 There are no common glass sizes used in Australia.
 The bottle label will tell you the number of standard drinks it contains.
 For more information see The National Health and Medical Research Council Standard drink guide.